sagansfault/phobos/README.md

     <!-- <scope>provided</scope> if this will be used as a plugin -->
 </dependency>
 ```

+## Contributing
+Contributions are always welcome via PRs.
+If it's a large one, open an issue and discuss/explain
+what you're doing and why.

 ## Usage
 To build a schematic:
 ```java